Commuting-Liftable Subgroups of Galois Groups II: Introduction

-On the other hand, at about the same time, two non-arithmetically based methods were proposed which recover inertia and decomposition groups of valuations from the {\bf relative pro-$\ell$ Galois theory} ($\ell$ a fixed prime) of a field whose characteristic is different from $\ell$.
-The first relies on the theory of {\bf rigid elements} which was developed by several authors (see the details below).
-This theory requires only that the field under discussion has characteristic different from $\ell$ and that it contains $\mu_\ell$; the input, however, must be the {\bf maximal pro-$\ell$ Galois group} of the field (cf. \cite{Engler1994}, \cite{Efrat1995}, \cite{Engler1998}).
-Nevertheless, this method eventually led to the characterization of solvable absolute Galois groups of fields by Koenigsmann \cite{Koenigsmann2001}, and also the characterization of maximal pro-$\ell$ Galois groups of small rank \cite{Koenigsmann1998}, \cite{Efrat1998}.
+At about the same time, two non-arithmetically based methods were proposed which recover inertia and decomposition groups of valuations using Galois groups.
+The first relies on the theory of \emph{rigid elements}, which was first introduced by Ware \cite{Ware1981} and further developed by several authors including \cite{Arason1987}, \cite{Efrat1999}, \cite{Koenigsmann1995}, \cite{Efrat2006}, \cite{Efrat2007} (see below for more details).
+Rigid elements have since been extensively used to detect valuations in \emph{large} Galois groups.
+For instance, using rigid elements one can recover inertia/decomposition using the full \emph{relative} pro-$\ell$ Galois theory of a field whose characteristic is prime to $\ell$ and which contains $\mu_\ell$ \cite{Engler1994}, \cite{Efrat1995}, \cite{Engler1998}.
+Similar results also show how to recover inertia/decomposition in the absolute Galois group of an arbitrary field \cite{Koenigsmann2003}.
+In both situations, however, the input is an extremely large Galois group: the maximal pro-$\ell$ Galois group resp. absolute Galois group.
+Nevertheless, this method eventually led to the characterization of solvable absolute Galois groups of fields \cite{Koenigsmann2001}, and also the characterization of maximal pro-$\ell$ Galois groups of small rank \cite{Koenigsmann1998}, \cite{Efrat1998}.

-The second method is Bogomolov and Tschinkel's theory of {\bf commuting-liftable pairs in Galois groups} \cite{Bogomolov2007}.\footnote{This theory was originally proposed by Bogomolov \cite{Bogomolov1991}.} Its input is the much simpler {\bf maximal pro-$\ell$ abelian-by-central Galois group},\footnote{Terminology by Pop \cite{Pop2010}.} but it requires that the base field contain an {\bf algebraically closed subfield}.
-Nevertheless, this theory was a key technical tool in the local theory needed to settle Bogomolov's program in birational anabelian geometry for function fields over the algebraic closure of finite fields -- see Bogomolov-Tschinkel \cite{Bogomolov2008a} in dimension $2$ and Pop \cite{Pop2011} in general.
+The second method is Bogomolov's theory of \emph{commuting-liftable pairs} in Galois groups which was first introduced by Bogomolov in \cite{Bogomolov1991} then further developed together with Tschinkel in \cite{Bogomolov2007}.
+Its input is the much smaller maximal pro-$\ell$ \emph{abelian-by-central} Galois group, but it requires that the base field contain an \emph{algebraically closed subfield}.
+Nevertheless, this theory was a key technical tool in the local theory needed to settle Bogomolov's program in birational anabelian geometry for function fields over the algebraic closure of finite fields; see Bogomolov-Tschinkel \cite{Bogomolov2008a} in dimension $2$ and Pop \cite{Pop2011} in general.